 50 facts about food insecurity in America

 COVID-19 has impacted nearly every American, but some have fared worse than others.
-Many people now face the immediate question of how to put food on the table this week.
+Many people have faced and continue to face the dilemma of how to put food on the table.

-To understand how food access is affecting Americans, Stacker compiled a list of 50 food insecurity facts.
-Our information comes from the country's largest anti-hunger organization, Feeding America, as well as No Kid Hungry, universities, scientific journals, Census Bureau data, and other sources.
-Throughout the piece, the phrase "food insecurity" is used distinctly from the term "hunger," which for these purposes refers to the physical discomfort or state of being brought about from a lack of food as per USDA terminology.
+To understand how food access is affecting Americans both before and in the context of the COVID-19 pandemic, Stacker compiled a list of 50 food insecurity facts.
+Our information comes from the country’s largest anti-hunger organization, Feeding America, as well as No Kid Hungry, universities, scientific journals, Census Bureau data, and other sources.
+Throughout the piece, the phrase “food insecurity” is used distinctly from the term “hunger,” which, for these purposes, refers to the physical discomfort or state of being brought about from a lack of food, as per terminology from the United States Department of Agriculture (USDA).

 If you’re having trouble finding enough to eat, get in touch with a food pantry or soup kitchen in your community.
 These organizations can offer direct help with groceries, hot meals, and other essentials.
 Government programs such as SNAP and WIC can also help with financial support for purchasing food on your own.